 If hate incidents are not reported, the bullies, bigots and thugs will feel their behaviour is totally acceptable and that they can continue to abuse people whenever they feel like it.

 The dividing line between a hate incident and hate crime is sometimes a grey area.
-Certain incidents, such as a physical assault, would almost always be viewed as a crime.
+Certain incidents, such as a physical assault, would always be viewed as a crime.

 The important thing is to report any incident no matter how minor you think it is.